Soundie: Eclipse

+The library of approximately 1,800 soundies films was made available first to home-movie companies Castle Films and Official Films, then to television via Official's TV division, and ultimately to home video (via England's Charly Records, which acquired the Official prints and negatives).
+The trade publication Billboard reported in February 1951 that Official Films had spent $300,000 preparing the Soundies film library for television syndication, under the series title "Music Hall Varieties"; Official earned more than $700,000 from local TV stations.

 Documentaries

-Three documentaries have been produced about Soundies.
+Three documentaries have been produced about soundies.
 Don McGlynn produced and edited The Soundies in 1986, hosted by Cab Calloway; the film was broadcast nationally on PBS.
-Dewey Russell compiled an hourlong, direct-to-video history, "Soundies: Music Video from the '40s" in 1987, narrated by Michael Sollazzo.
-Chris Lamson produced "Soundies: A Musical History," hosted by Michael Feinstein, in 2007 for PBS.
+Dewey Russell compiled an hourlong, direct-to-video history, Soundies: Music Video from the '40s in 1987, narrated by Michael Sollazzo.
+Chris Lamson produced Soundies: A Musical History, hosted by Michael Feinstein, in 2007 for PBS.